rodrigo-caballero/linepyline/README.md

 # linepyline

 A line-by-line radiative transfer model in pure python.
 There are no C or Fortran extensions to compile, but the code is fast thanks to [numba](https://numba.readthedocs.io) parallelization, which gives order-of-magnitude speedup on multi-core CPUs.

 linepyline is aimed at climate-oriented problems in Earth and planetary atmospheres.
 You can specify the atmosphere to consist of an arbitrary mixture of absorbing gases and a transparent background gas like dry Earth air or pure N2.
-The absorbing gases do not need to be dilute --  if fact the background gas can be entirely absent. linepyline contains a single class, linepyline.rtm(),  with functions to compute mass absorption coefficients, optical depth for the absorbers, and solve for clear-sky longwave (thermal) radiative fluxes using the 2-stream approximation.
-There is currently no treatment for clouds or shortwave absorption and scattering.
+The absorbing gases do not need to be dilute -- if fact the background gas can be entirely absent.

-Iinepyline comes with [HITRAN 2024](http://hitran.org/) line lists for the main isotopes of H2O, CO2, O3, CH3
+linepyline defines a single class, linepyline.rtm(), which provides functions to compute mass absorption coefficients, optical depth for the absorbers, and solve for clear-sky longwave (thermal) radiative fluxes using the 2-stream approximation.
+There is currently no treatment for absorption by clouds, or shortwave absorption and scattering.

-and NH3, and with the [MTCKD 4.3 water vapor continuum model](http://rtweb.aer.com/continuum_frame.html), all  preinstalled in netCDF format.
+Iinepyline comes with [HITRAN 2024](http://hitran.org/) line lists for the main isotopes of H2O, CO2, O3, CH3 and NH3, and with the [MTCKD 4.3 water vapor continuum model](http://rtweb.aer.com/continuum_frame.html), all preinstalled in netCDF format.

 You can download more line lists using the Hitran API ([HAPI](https://github.com/hitranonline/hapi)), which is included in the linepyline distribution.
 The script `linepyline/HITRAN/HAPI/download_HITRAN_to_netcdf.py` shows you how to download the line data and convert it to netCDF.
 You may also need to add thermodynamic data for the new molecules to the gases inventory in `linepyline/phys.py`.

 ## How it works